ducphamhoang/node-finance-bot-api/docs/api-impl.md

 # Core Extraction APIs Implementation

-This document outlines the implementation of the Core Extraction APIs for the Finance Bot.
-The API is designed to extract details from a text description containing one or more financial transactions.
+This document outlines the implementation of the Core Extraction APIs for FinanceFlow AI.
+The API is designed to extract details from a text description containing one or more financial transactions using our advanced LLM abstraction layer.

 ## Available Fields